villerdex/graphql-java/README.md

     3) Create coercing instance or class to implement serialization & deserialization
         - see the ScalarDateCoercing class in this repo.

+#### Union type
+    Make sure define atleast 1 query or mutation request for every type in union I created ticket for this one: https://github.com/graphql-java-kickstart/graphql-java-tools/issues/200 you can query using:

+    {
+      pets{
+      ... on NormalPet {
+        id
+      }
+      ... on WeirdPet {
+         sssname
+      }
+      }
+    }

 #### Coercing notes:
     source: https://github.com/graphql/graphql-js/issues/500